FernleafSystems/WP-Custom-Content-By-Country/readme.txt

 This isn't fully tested and shouldn't be used as-is in production but it seems to hold up.
 Feedback welcome.

 == Changelog ==

+= 3.0.0 =
+*released 17th June 2022*

+* NEW:  Completely gutted the plugin and start using GeoIP DB locally.
+* NEW:  Final release to support PHP 5.x.

 = 2.19 =
 *released 17th June 2022*